Joan Crawford, The Queen Of Feuds: Bette Davis, Mercedes McCambridge And Others

 Reports are that Joan Crawford had once dated Mercedes McCambridge’s husband, thus creating a sense of jealousy on the part of McCambridge.
 Not a surprising revelation, as Crawford was well-known for her abundant love for men.

 Crawford, on the other hand, envied the amount of attention and praise McCambridge was getting from the director, Nicholas Ray.
-Crawford’s covetous feelings came to a head one night when she gathered McCambridge’s personal clothing, as well as all of her costumes and strew them on the nearby highway in Arizona where they were filming.
+Crawford’s covetous feelings came to a head one night when she gathered McCambridge’s personal clothing as well as all of her costumes and strew them on the nearby highway in Arizona where they were filming.

 In an article that originally appeared in a March 1955 edition of Private Lives Magazine, Mercedes McCambridge recounted some of her thoughts on Joan Crawford.